Skills + CLI

 .remind/remind.dbin your project.
 Each project has its own isolated memory.
 You can gitignore it or commit it. - No server needed — No MCP server to run.
 The CLI is a self-contained binary.

 - Composable — Skills are just markdown.
-Mix and match them, write your own, fork the built-in ones.
+Extend the bundled skill, write your own, or fork it for a custom workflow.

 - Agent-agnostic — Any agent that can run shell commands can use Remind skills.
 Not locked to any IDE or platform.